ratnadeep007/agent-orchestration-platform/README.md

 ```

 When `WORKFLOW_EXECUTION_MODE=openai`, agent nodes resolve an app agent by `agent_id`, `agentId`, node label, or node id.
 If that agent has been synced to OpenClaw, the run output records the `openclaw_agent_id` alongside the OpenAI response metadata.
 Condition nodes still execute locally.

+The worker also records token usage and estimated cost rows per node run.
+The workflow UI shows prompt tokens, completion tokens, total cost, and any tool calls executed by the node.

 ## Telegram Setup